 SELECTION SCREENINGS

-2024 Elements, HALLE 47 Art Center, Floirac, (France) Nouvelle collection 2023, Frac Nouvelle-Aquitaine MÉCA, Bordeaux, (France) Reality Imagination, Towards the Future, Dar Al-Musa Art Gallery, Dammam (Saudi Arabia) 2023 nodoCCS, 9th Festival Video, ElRaise Art Gallery, Caracas, (Venezuela) International Short Film & Photography Symposium Baris Manco Art Center, İstanbul (Turkey) FEST / New films Festival.
+2024 Uzbekistan Biennale, X Tashkent International Biennale of Contemporary Art.
+LCB Depot Art Center, Leicester (United Kingdom) Frac Nouvelle-Aquitaine MÉCA, Bordeaux, (France) Dar Al-Musa Art Gallery, Dammam (Saudi Arabia) nodoCCS, 9th Festival Video, ElRaise Art Gallery, Caracas, (Venezuela) International Short Film, Baris Manco Art Center, İstanbul (Turkey) FEST / New films Festival.
 Espinho, (Portugal)

 Collections FRAC Nouvelle-Aquitaine MÉCA, Bordeaux (France) Videomuseum, Réseau des collections publiques d’art moderne et contemporain, Paris, (France) The Saudi Arabian Society for Culture and Arts, Riyadh (Saudi Arabia)